MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 The following sections summarize the release notes for DPM 2019 and include the following known issues and workarounds.

-### DPM console crashes due to MSDPM Service crash:
+### DPM console crashes due to MSDPM Service crash

 **Description**: Presence of duplicate summary management jobs, after DPM upgrade, might lead to failure of any in-progress jobs at zero hours eventually leading to a crash.
 As a result, you might observe the following: